micmejia/bible-dump/NKJV/Isaiah/Isa 41.md

 Indeed you _are_ nothing, And your work _is_ nothing; _He who_ chooses you _is_ an abomination.

 ###### 25
-"I have raised up one from the north, And he shall come; From the [^g]rising of the sun he shall call on My name; And he shall come against princes as _though_ mortar, As the potter treads clay.
+"I have raised up one from the north, And he shall come; From the rising of the sun he shall call on My name; And he shall come against princes as _though_ mortar, As the potter treads clay.

 ###### 26
 Who has declared from the beginning, that we may know?
 And former times, that we may say, '_He is_ righteous'?
 Surely _there is_ no one who shows, Surely _there is_ no one who declares, Surely _there is_ no one who hears your words.